-- 1. In the event regular public passenger transportation will be available to residents of the development, a shelter shall be provided by the developer at a location convenient to the residents and readily serviceable by the passenger transportation operator.
+1. In the event regular public passenger transportation will be available to residents of the development, a shelter shall be provided by the developer at a location convenient to the residents and readily serviceable by the passenger transportation operator.
 The design and material composition of a shelter shall be approved by the Commission.
-This bus shelter may be the same shelter as the school bus shelter described below. - 2.
-An adequate bus shelter for school children shall be provided.
+This bus shelter may be the same shelter as the school bus shelter described below.
+In the event that no current bus services exists, however is likely to in the future, the developer shall dedicate an area along the site's frontage for a future shelter.

+2. An adequate bus shelter for school children shall be provided.